 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Pokagon State Park's refrigerated Toboggan Run near Angola, Indiana, has about 90,000 riders every season.
-With the 30-foot tower and dips and valleys, the total vertical drop is 90 feet.
+With the 30-foot tower and dips and valleys, the total vertical drop is 90 feet over the course of a quarter mile.
 The top recorded speed is 42 mph.
-It takes 20 to 30 seconds to a stop a quarter mile from the tower.
+It's a 20 to 30 second thrill ride.

 Friday: 5:30-9 p.m.